%clay is version-controlled, referentially-transparent, and global.

 %clay includes three components.
 First is the filesystem/version

 control algorithms, which are mostly defined in

 zuse.
 Second is the write, query, and subscription logic.
 Finally, there

 is the logic for communicating requests to, and receiving requests from,

 How to interact with the Clay filesystem via Dojo.
 This includes basics such as mounting to Unix, changing directory, merging, and listing files.

 A conceptual overview of how Clay was designed.
-(Up to date as of March 2021)

 A quick overview of how the most common tasks involving Clay are performed: reading and subscribing, syncing to Unix, and merging.